Scroll Top

 mulitple-sclerosis-inset

-In the treatment of sclerosis multiplex, magnetic therapies have always been the most efficient procedures in physiotherapy.
-This study aimed at measuring the effect of the BEMER therapy on the strength of lower limb extensor muscles in sclerosis multiplex.
-In the study, 20 patients underwent a physical examination, the EDSS (disease-specific disability test), the FIM (Functional Independence Measurement) to evaluate the disability, and Multicont II computer dynamometric test to measure muscle strength and a video recording to present motor coordination at timepoint 0, regardless of the patients’ age, gender, SM type and disease stage.
+In the treatment of sclerosis multiplex, magnetic therapies have always been among the most efficient procedures in physiotherapy.
+This study aimed at measuring the effect of BEMER therapy on the strength of lower limb extensor muscles in sclerosis multiplex.
+In the study, 20 patients underwent a physical examination, the EDSS (disease-specific disability test), the FIM (Functional Independence Measurement) to evaluate disability, and Multicont II computer dynamometric tests to measure muscle strength, along with video recordings to present motor coordination at baseline, regardless of the patients’ age, gender, SM type, and disease stage.
 The lower limb muscle strength test was isometrically illustrated by measuring the maximum voluntary torque.

-Subsequently, we administered the BEMER therapy over 6 weeks, and then the above measurements and tests were repeated.
-During these 6 weeks, no adjustments were made in the drug therapy, life style and frequency of physical therapy.
-The results were compared with the baseline and the opinion of the patients.
-The beneficial effects of the BEMER therapy can be inferred from the changes in the lower limb muscle strength.
+Subsequently, we administered BEMER therapy over 6 weeks, and then repeated the above measurements and tests.
+During these 6 weeks, no adjustments were made in drug therapy, lifestyle, or frequency of physical therapy.
+The results were compared with baseline measurements and the opinions of the patients.
+The beneficial effects of BEMER therapy can be inferred from changes in lower limb muscle strength.

 Results

-Video – A short TV spot about the successful physical vascular therapy that was carried out on people suffering from multiple sclerosis in Hungary.
+A short TV spot about successful physical vascular therapy conducted on people suffering from multiple sclerosis in Hungary.

 Related Posts